SneakySly/Codex/Codex.md

 **If you are Anthony:**

-1. As often as you can: re-read your [Type 3 beliefs](#type-3-opinions) (opinions).
+1. As often as you can: re-read this document and look for updates and changes.
-2. At the beginning of every year archive the document.
-3. Around your birthday every year, write a new yearly report.
+2. Around your birthday every year, write a new yearly report and archive it.

 **If you aren't Anthony:**

-1. Read this with the understanding that you are different than me — the way I live my life is not the way you should live yours.
+1. Read this with the understanding that you are different than me.
 2. Read the [What is this?](#what-is-this) to figure out what is going on here, then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
 3. Check the [Changelog](#yearly-reports) for updates since you last visited.
 4. Consider creating your own Codex ( [here's the template I based mine off of](https://www.penflip.com/terrie/codex-vitae-template) )